iskyd/babs/docs/chord.rst

 ChordException (Invalid Chord.)
 You can disable is_valid() control passing strict=False.
-In this way you will also disable the ordering, because order() works with Note object (using the attribute freq of the note) and will throw AttributeError if the object is not a valid Note.
+In this way you will also disable the ordering, because order() works with Note object (using the attribute freq of the note) and will raise AttributeError if the object is not a valid Note.

 .. code-block:: python